sfc-gh-klochen/sfsnowsightextensions/Readme.md

 Overwrite | Update existing Worksheet with the same name or ID CreateNew | Create new Worksheet with the same name but new ID Skip | Skip creating Worksheet (Default)

+### New-SFWorksheet Parameter - Execute
+If passed, Worksheet is executed in addition to being created or updates.

 ### New-SFWorksheet - Create or Update Worksheet From List of Worksheets
 Create or update Worksheet from one of the Worksheet objects in `$worksheets` array: